palinkas-jo-reggelt/PHP-Gammu-Viewer/README.md

 Just a simple PHP frontend for Gammu SMS that allows you to view outbox & inbox, search messages and send messages.
 The form for sending messages can send long messages (up to 999 char) and can be sent at a future date of your choosing.

 Nothing fancy here - no Restful API, no contact database, no mass-SMS.
 This frontend uses the unaltered Gammu database only.
 Other Gammu functions should be scripted using gammu-smsd-inject.
-Frequent contact names (instead of numbers) can be displayed by editing contacts.php.
+Frequent contact names (instead of numbers) can be displayed by editing name variables in config.php.

 I just wanted a simple viewer to see messages generated programmatically by other scripts.
 That's all this is, with a couple of extra very minor features.